bit-part/PowerMTML-ST2/README.md

 ## Usage

-You can use this suggestion, when you input "<" in html or php file.
+You can use this feature when you input "<" in html or php file.
+When you set extension as ".mtml" or ".tmpl" , please change Syntax as html.

-If you set extension as ".mtml" or ".tmpl" , please change Syntax as html.
+For modifier, you run "Edit > Show Completions [cntrol + space]" when you input a space and a few calactors.

 ## Example